ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/PortingGuide.md

 ### Tests

-Greentea tests are bundled with the Cordio port of the BLE API so the transport driver works as expected as well as validate the Cordio stack initialization.
-You can run them with the following command:
+We bundle Greentea tests with the Cordio port of the BLE API, so the transport driver works, as well as validation of Cordio stack initialization.
+You can run these tests with the following command:

 ```
 mbed test -t <toolchain> -m <target> -n mbed-os-features-feature_ble-targets-target_cordio-tests-cordio_hci-driver,mbed-os-features-feature_ble-targets-target_cordio-tests-cordio_hci-transport
 ```

 * `mbed-os-features-feature_ble-targets-target_cordio-tests-cordio_hci-transport`: Ensures that the transport is able to send an HCI reset command and receive the corresponding HCI status event.
-* `mbed-os-features-feature_ble-targets-target_cordio-tests-cordio_hci-driver`: Runs the whole initialization process then ensure the Cordio stack has been properly initialized by the HCI driver.
+* `mbed-os-features-feature_ble-targets-target_cordio-tests-cordio_hci-driver`: Runs the whole initialization process, then ensures the HCI driver has properly initialized the Cordio stack.

 ### Tools

-The application [mbed-os-cordio-hci-passthrough](https://github.com/ARMmbed/mbed-os-cordio-hci-passthrough) can be used to _proxify_ a Bluetooth controller connected to an Mbed board.
+You can use the application [mbed-os-cordio-hci-passthrough](https://github.com/ARMmbed/mbed-os-cordio-hci-passthrough) to proxify a Bluetooth controller connected to an Mbed board.

-Bytes sent by the host over the board serial are forwarded to the controller with the help of the `HCITransportDriver` while bytes sent by the controller are sent back to the host through the board serial.
+Bytes sent by the host over the board serial are forwarded to the controller with the help of the `HCITransportDriver`, while bytes sent by the controller are sent back to the host through the board serial.

 This application can be used to validate the transport driver and debug the initialization process on a PC host.